rancher/docs/content/rke/latest/en/example-yamls/_index.md

       #   -----BEGIN PRIVATE KEY-----
       #   xxxxxxxxxx
       #   -----END PRIVATE KEY-----
-    # Note for Rancher 2 users: If you are configuring Cluster
+    # Note for Rancher v2.0.5 and v2.0.6 users: If you are configuring
-    # Options using a Config File when creating Rancher Launched
+    # Cluster Options using a Config File when creating Rancher Launched
     # Kubernetes, the names of services should contain underscores
     # only: `kube_api`.
-This only applies to Rancher v2.0.5 and v2.0.6.
     kube-api:
       # IP range for any services created on Kubernetes
       # This must match the service_cluster_ip_range in kube-controller